UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    ```
    make install_neo4j_desktop
    ```
-   Read more at [Install and start Neo4j Desktop graph database backend](ricgraph_backend_neo4j.md#install-neo4j-desktop).
+   On success, the Makefile will print *installed successfully*.
-   You will need to do a number of post install steps.
+   You will need to do a number of [post install steps](ricgraph_backend_neo4j.md#post-install-steps-neo4j-desktop).
    Any time you want to use Neo4j Desktop, you will need to start it by hand, read [Start Neo4j Desktop](ricgraph_backend_neo4j.md#start-neo4j-desktop).
 4. Download and install Ricgraph in your home directory.